JanHerca/urantiapedia/output/wikijs/en/article/Ann_Bendall/Do_You_Want_Your_Children_to_Like_You.md

 dateCreated: 2021-11-28T14:02:03.086Z
 ---

-Author: **Ann Bendall B.A., Dip.
-Psyche**
+<p class="v-card v-sheet theme--light grey lighten-3 px-2">© 1994 Ann Bendall B.A., Dip.
+Psyche<br>© 1994 The Brotherhood of Man Library</p>

 The need for children to establish acceptable behavioural patterns is indisputable.
 The manner in which it achieved is critical to the well-being of the child. *The Urantia Book* explains the “family conference” method that Jesus utilized with his family, which is an excellent technique, currently encouraged as one of the better methods of family discipline by psychologists.
-However, for any method to be effective (including hitting the child over the head with a hammer to teach them not to be cruel), *four critical pre-essentials are*:
+However, for any method to be effective (including hitting the child over the head with a hammer to teach them not to be cruel), **four critical pre-essentials are**:
 * Realistic values and beliefs as to what a person is, a child is, and a parent is.
 * Acceptance of yourself, and high self-esteem
 * Appropriate ways of interacting.